Shady Part of Me

 Shady Part of Me is puzzle-platform video game developed by Douze Dixièmes and published by Focus Home Interactive for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.

+Development

+Shady Part of Me was developed by Douze Dixièmes, an independent video game studio established in 2017, and co-produced by Focus Home Interactive.
+The game was produced by Sarah Hourcade, who was a landscape architect before founding Douze Dixièmes.

+Release

-It was announced at The Game Awards 2020 and released on the same day.
+The game was announced at The Game Awards 2020 and released on the same day.

 Reception

 Shady Part of Me received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 75% of critics.